City Guide to Istanbul, Turkey: Part 1 | Travel Tips & Tourist Information

 General City Information

-- Local currency is the Turkish Lira (TL, ₺).
-In early 2017 the exchange rate was about ₺3.50 to $1 US dollar.
+Local currency is the Turkish Lira (TL, ₺).
+During our visit the exchange rate was about ₺3.50 to $1 US dollar.
 It’s extremely helpful to have a currency conversion app on your phone.
 We recently switched to using XE Currency Pro, instead of the basic version.

 If you find yourself in need of help, call the Istanbul Tourist Police Hotline, +90 212 527 45 03.
 Don't let these scams scare you.
 In general, people in Istanbul are extremely kind and helpful.
 It's just when when a city is so large, it's bound to have a few bad apples in the mix.
 These scams, and many more, can happen anywhere.
 The best thing you can do is be aware and informed.

-- Taxis and Uber are reasonable ways to travel from one place to the next.
+Taxis and Uber (use our link and get your first ride free!) are reasonable ways to travel from one place to the next.
 Just as with any place you visit, be aware of scammers.
 Make sure the driver that arrives is the same one, with the same car, as is listed in Uber.
 There are dozens of scams a taxi can run, so be aware.

 Stay Tuned for More Sightseeing Adventures and Itineraries